This post may contain affiliate links. Full disclosure policy

 Still Need Help?

-The crafting genius Jennifer Maker just published a 30 day challenge for getting your craft room in tip top shape.
+The crafting genius Jennifer Maker has a 30 day challenge for getting your craft room in tip top shape.
 Because even if you have the most beautiful craft room in the world, it needs to function beautifully as well.
 Cut the clutter, be strategic about where you keep your tools and supplies, and don’t let a big mess get in the way of your best creation yet!